A Damselfly nymph is mainly found in the slower-moving waters of large pools in river systems or along the weed banks.

 Create a dubbing rope by pinching your thread and rubbing your dubbing with a wet thumb and forefinger along with it.

 Pull the thorax cover over and tie it off behind the eye.
-Whip finish the fly creating a small thread head, and apply head cement.
-The fly can also be whip finished in a red or chartreuse colour thread for a better trigger, so you’ll need on of the best whip finish tool in the market today.
-Again fly tying is so personal, and you should do what you feel confident in fly fishing.
+Use a whip finisher and whip finish the fly creating a small thread head, and apply head cement.
+The fly can also be whip finished in a red or chartreuse color thread for a better trigger.

-As a final step, I trim off the fibres on the top head for a flatter pattern.
+As a final step, I trim off the fibers on the top head for a flatter pattern.

 What Is a Damselfly Nymph